17 Dec Surprising Effects of Wine, Tea, and Milk on Teeth and Overall Oral Health

 - Limit snacks between meals.
 Well, if you can’t stop yourself from having one, choose a nutritious snack that doesn’t risk oral health.

 All kinds of foods are part of life, you cannot just leave some food for saving yourself from dental problems.
-Maintaining good oral hygiene is the best practice for Periodontics & Gum Diseases as well as to prevent tooth loss.
+As stated by a dentist in Stafford, maintaining good oral hygiene is the best practice for Periodontics & Gum Diseases as well as to prevent tooth loss.

 Make a habit of taking care of your teeth & gums and you can drink or eat anything.
 Overconsumption of any food is bad, either it’s milk, black tea or wine.
 A balanced diet is what you should always look for.